 Search availability

 To search availability the calling application must call the Search Slots API by inputting any filters the user has selected.
+Remember that all dates/times are recorded in UTC time format.
+The calling application must convert these times into local time when displaying them to the user, taking into account changes for Daylight Saving Time depending on the appointment date.

 Book the appointment